 For more details on the symptoms, treatment and prevention refer to Hepatitis C.

 Regions have been revising the delivery of hepatitis C services by integrating service delivery across primary and secondary care.
-More information about all of these developments is outlined in the following pages.
+More information about all of these developments is outlined in the pages below.